 Today we will give you more information about the classes of immigrants as well as non-immigrants who do not need an F-1 Visa to study in the USA.

 Remember, if you have any specific questions, please don’t hesitate to contact your local embassy or US government agency.

 Visit our page What is the F-1 Student Visa? to find out more and how to apply.

-Who doesn’t need an F-1 Student Visa to study in the USA?
+So, who doesn’t need an F-1 Student Visa to study in the USA?

 While it is important to understand that many non-immigrants who wish to study full time in the United States require an F-1 student visa to do so, it is equally important to understand who does not need an F-1 student visa to study in the United States.

 First and foremost, an F-1 student visa is only required for certain classes of non-immigrants.

 A non-immigrant is a citizen or national of a country other than the United States who wishes to temporarily enter the United States.

 In order to qualify as a non-immigrant, an individual must be able to demonstrate the desire to permanently return to his or her country of origin after temporarily staying in the United States.